visgl/luma.gl/docs/api-reference/webgl/transform-feedback.md

 The current program can be changed and so forth.
 Feedback operations can be paused indefinitely, and it is legal to read from buffers that are in a paused feedback operation (though you need to unbind the feedback object first).

-TODO `program.use` must be called first to restore the program that was active?

 Returns (`TransformFeedback`) - returns self to enable chaining

 WebGL APIs [gl.pauseTransformFeedback](), [gl.bindTransformFeedback]()